-Here’s how you make it (alternative Refrigerator Brewed Method and information on safety concerns are also listed below)…
+(alternative Refrigerator Brewed Method and information on safety concerns are also listed towards the bottom of this page)…

 - 1 large glass pitcher or jar with lid (that will accommodate 8 cups of water)